slobodanl/notes/dunst.md

 ``` sh
 dunst -config ~/.config/dunst/dunstrc -print
 ```
+_Also make sure to run `sudo dunst -/.config/dunst/dunstrc -print` because `sudo` user might already have acquired the same app although it's not obviouse and even though you have already uninstalled the extra notification service!_{.note .red}

 You might get something like this:
 ```
 CRITICAL: Cannot acquire 'org.freedesktop.Notifications': Name is acquired by 'Notification Daemon' with PID '19731'.